 \subsection{Paper Motivation}

 When writing this article, 5G is commercially rolling out, with many researchers focusing on the B5G.
-Its applications, architecture, and enabling technologies are the subject of a large number of studies published recently, as shown in Table \ref{tab:surveys}.
+Its applications, architecture, and enabling technologies are the subject of many recent studies published, as shown in Table \ref{tab:surveys}.
 In addition, studies such as \cite{shafin2020artificial, zhao2020comprehensive, chowdhury20206g, saad2019vision, dang2020should, david20186g, chen2020vision, letaief2019roadmap, de2021survey, jiang2021road } have mainly focused on the vision, potential applications and requirements of the B5G wireless communication technologies such as terabits per second speeds FeMBB, connected intelligence, and EDuRLLC, among others that would facilitate up and coming applications such as autonomous vehicles, telemedicine, the extended reality in the future.

-Among key enablers in B5G/6G mobile communication, such as THz communication, edge computing, swarm networks, full automation, blockchain; \gls{AI} takes a prominent place.
-AI techniques are more suitable to solve complex problems due to their generalization capabilities and thus are fitting to use in many novel B5G era applications.
+Among key enablers in B5G/6G mobile communication, such as THz communication, edge computing, swarm networks, full automation, and blockchain, \gls{AI} takes a prominent place.
+AI techniques are more suitable for solving complex problems due to their generalization capabilities and, thus, are fit for use in many novel B5G-era applications.
 Studies including \cite{ sheth2020taxonomy, shafin2020artificial, kato2020ten, xiao2020towards, siriwardhana2021ai, porambage2019sec, chen2020deep}, elaborate on the importance of AI and its trends in B5G, and the challenges it brings to future communication technologies.
-Previous surveys such as \cite{ liyanage2016opportunities, nguyen2021security , gui20206g, millar2019intelligent, kumar2014survey, tian2017survey } highlight the dynamics of security aspects in a range of B5G enabling technologies such as IoT, RAN and edge computing, while \cite{ schneier2018artificial, millar2019intelligent, caroline2020artificial, barreno2006can } focus entirely on the security threats and potential defenses that would improve the trust in AI/ML methods used in B5G.
+Previous surveys such as \cite{ liyanage2016opportunities, nguyen2021security, gui20206g, millar2019intelligent, kumar2014survey, tian2017survey } highlight the dynamics of security aspects in a range of 5G and beyond enabling technologies such as IoT, RAN and edge computing, while \cite{ schneier2018artificial, millar2019intelligent, caroline2020artificial, barreno2006can } focus entirely on the security threats and potential defences that would improve the trust in AI/ML methods used in 5G and beyond.